sindresorhus/eslint-plugin-unicorn/docs/rules/template-indent.md

 }
 ```

-You can use a selector for custom use cases, like indenting _all_ template literals:
+You can use a selector for custom use cases, like indenting _all_ template literals, even those without template tags or function callers:

 ```js
 {